ZhenkaiShou/Learning-to-Plan-in-Large-Domains-with-Deep-Neural-Networks/README.md

 # Deep-Networks-that-Learn-to-Plan
-Repository for the thesis "Developing Deep Neural Networks that Learn to Plan"
+Repository for master thesis "Learning to Plan in Large Domains with Deep Neural Networks"